 The most common vulnerabilities are unattended, logged-on workstations, confidential papers left on printers and fax machines, and exposed display screens on desktop workstations, rolling carts, and handheld devices (e.g. iPads).

-Please ensure that any workstation visible to patients and other persons that are not employees, you log out and/or lock your screen when you walk away from the work station.
-Yes, this means even if you walk away for 1 minute!
-That is technically a HIPAA violation and you can be held responsible for it, not to mention what our patients may think as they walk back to the exam rooms and witness things left open.
+Please ensure that any workstations visible to patients and/or other persons who are not employees is logged out of, or that its screen is locked before you walk away from the workstation.
+Do this even if you walk away for one minute!
+This is technically a HIPAA violation, and you can be held responsible for it, not to mention what our patients may think as they walk back to exam rooms and see workstations left unattended.

 The HIPAA Security Rule requires that all devices with access to ePHI must have HIPAA physical safeguards in place.
-That includes mobile devices like laptops, smart phones, and tablets that can access, store, or transmit ePHI in any way.
+This includes mobile devices such as laptops, smartphones, and tablets that can access, store, or transmit ePHI in any way.

 In the past, violations of the HIPAA Security Rule Workstation Security Standard have led to settlements and HIPAA fines ranging from $250,000 to $3.9 million.
 HIPAA violations and their associated fines are often caused by health care professionals failing to take reasonable steps to comply with their HIPAA physical safeguards.